(A Nationally Recognized American Hemerocallis Society Display Garden)

 panoramas of Seneca Lake can be viewed while traveling route 14.
 In addition, there are

-over twenty farm wineries between Geneva and Watkins Glen with several more on
+now 10 wineries within two miles of the garden and a few breweries, even a distillery, between Geneva and Watkins Glen with several more on

-the east side of Seneca and around the Keuka Lake watershed.
+the east side of Seneca and around Keuka and Cayuga Lake's watersheds.

 Grace Gardens is a NY State Registered and Inspected Nursery.
 A Power